Faculty Research: Deliberation remains an important element of ethical behavior

 The researchers found no evidence that any form of deliberation disrupts intuitive processes or hinders ethical judgements or behavior.
 In two of the experiments, they found that normative deliberation guided by decision tools found inside some companies (They modeled one after Merck’s code of conduct) did promote ethical decision-making and ethical behavior.

-“We are not suggesting the employees ignore their gut,” Warren said.
+“We are not suggesting the employees ignore their gut,” said Warren who is a research fellow with the Rutgers Institute for Ethical Leadership.
 “We are recommending that employees check their gut reactions by considering ethical standards, such as those found in corporate ethics frameworks.”

 The findings are important for both the research community and business, Warren said.